Sustainability – Management – Tourism – Consumption - Creativity

 The department’s lecturers, professors and doctoral students contribute with their research expertise from more than ten disciplines.
 Our research is conducted in close collaboration with organisations, industry and decision makers.
 Through a broad interdisciplinary profile, the research has unique opportunities to contribute to sustainable development in line with Agenda 2030.

-The research at the Department of Service Studies is divided into four themes:
+The research at the Department of Service Studies is divided into five themes:

 - Consumption, Marketing & Retail